inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 to the original givers the next year; some fruitcakes have been passed back and forth for hundreds of years.

-The easiest way to make a fruitcake is to buy a darkish cake, then pound some old, hard fruit into it with a mallet.
+The easiest way to make a fruitcake is to buy a dar cake, then pound some old, hard fruit into it with a mallet.
 Be sure to wear safety glasses.
 		-- Dave Barry, "Simple, Homespun Gifts"
 I'm young ...
 I'm HEALTHY ...
 I can HIKE THRU CAPT GROGAN'S LUMBAR REGIONS!